-If a Tampa criminal defense attorney successfully invalidates the warrant, the prosecutor can have another bite at the apple.
+If a Tampa drug crimes attorney successfully invalidates the warrant, the prosecutor can have another bite at the apple.
 If an exception applies, the evidence may still be admissible.

 If officers had reasonable, good faith belief that they were acting according to legal authority, such as by relying on a search warrant that is later found to have been legally defective, the illegally seized evidence is admissible under this rule.

 Consent is usually the most common exception in Florida drug trafficking cases.
 Anyone with apparent authority can consent to a dwelling or vehicle search.
 That person does not have to be the owner.
 The key word is “apparent” authority.
 If officers know that a person is only an overnight guest, it’s very unlikely that the person is also an owner.
 Similarly, vehicle passengers hardly ever own the vehicles they are in at the time.